I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 Or am I...?

-It is difficult to make a game with emotive stakes when told in a piecemeal way.
+It is difficult to make a game with emotive stakes when told in a piecemeal way, yet some few metroidvania titles have managed it — or at least tried it!

-For me, Nine Sols did it well while Tales of Kenzera: Zau and Possessors did not.
+For me, Nine Sols and Constance did it well, while Tales of Kenzera: Zau and Possessors struggled.

 I get lost easily.
 I like having a little overview of my surroundings in the corner of the screen so I don’t have to keep bringing up the map menu constantly.